tytydraco/yessleep/out/For_2_years_I_have_been_stalked_by_the_serial_killer_that_mutilated_me.md

 During one stake out, as he left his home for the day, I snuck onto his property and attempted to peek inside the house to find any signs or clues that the girl may be inside, looking into the windows and checking for an unlocked door.

 After discovering nothing, and worried that he may return at any moment, I decided to pick the lock to the side yard door leading into his house, and upon making my way cautiously inside, I immediately stepped on a trip wire, and was met with noxious gas being sprayed into my face.
-Within seconds, I dropped to the floor unconscious.
+I gagged, cried, and wheezed, and within seconds, I dropped to the floor unconscious.

 When I awoke, I was sitting in the driver's seat of my old beat up sedan parked in an abandoned parking lot in the middle of nowhere, late at night, rain drizzling upon the black pavement all around me.
-Instinctively reaching up to my head that ached worst then ever before in my life in a dazed confusion, I realized that my pinky finger and ring finger on my left hand had been cut off, leaving behind just small stumps that had been sewn up to prevent me from bleeding out while unconscious.
+Instinctively reaching up to my head that ached worst than ever before in my life in a dazed confusion, I realized that my pinky finger and ring finger on my left hand had been cut off, leaving behind just small stumps that had been sewn up to prevent me from bleeding out while unconscious.

 Then, in a daze, I reflexively checked my genitals, my broken mind immediately beginning to worry that I had been castrated, thankful to find that at least had not been done to me.